-These skills that seem to come naturally to some people need to be directly taught to children with autism.
+These are skills that seem to come naturally to most people but they need to be directly and specifically taught to children with autism.

 This post is part of a 7 part series on techniques for improving communication skills.
 Each part of the series contains this table of contents so you can easily navigate to the other parts of the series.